NUWCDIVNPT/stig-manager/docs/features/index.rst

 STIG Manager maintains relationships between STIG Rules and their associated CCIs and Assessment Procedures.
 Reports can be pivoted to show Open Findings sorted by Rule, CCI, or Group.

-STIG Manager can produce a pre-populated POA&M-like document that lists findings already decomposed into their related CCIs.
+STIG Manager can produce a pre-populated POA&M-style spreadsheet that lists findings already decomposed into their related CCIs.

 STIG Manager Integrates with the Continuous RMF Lifecycle approach